- About ME

 Walter E. Lay Automotive Laboratory

 True to its namesake, former Mechanical Engineering professor Walter E. Lay (BSE ME '15), the Lay Automotive Lab has supported education and research since the early 1900s.
-Today, the Lab's research interests are wide-ranging but generally associated with: engine friction, combustion, emissions control, fuel efficiency, vehicular electronics design, and vehicle aerodynamics.
+Today, the Lab's research interests are wide-ranging but generally associated with: alternative fuels, batteries, engine friction, combustion, engine controls, emissions control, fuel efficiency, laser diagnostics applied to engines, vehicular electronics design, vehicle aerodynamics and vehicle powertrain design.
 It encompasses 20 engine test cells, a five-bay vehicle laboratory, machine shops, and instructional and computer laboratories, including Fluid Mechanics.
 Michigan Engineering's proximity to Detroit -- the heart of the nation's auto industry -- has made the Lay Automotive Lab a vital contributor to industry.

 Wilson Student Team Project Center